damonallison/kafka-test/README.md

   * You can repartition after creation.
     * Existing data does not move.
 Therefore partitions relying on hashes may not work.
     * Warning : if a topic that has a key, ordering will be affected.
-    * You cannot reduce the number of partitions for a tpoic. (future plans perhaps)
+    * You cannot reduce the number of partitions for a topic. (future plans perhaps)

 ## Brokers